 I am a Lecturer in the Sociology Department having previously worked in the School of Psychology.
 My research and teaching is inter-disciplinary, including sociological, psychological and historical components.
 At present, she teaches key modules such as De/Constructing Gender and is centrally focused on research areas pertaining to gender, sexuality and queer studies.
 Her work takes a distinctive affirmative and inclusive approach.
 She is one of the founding members of the Sex, Gender and Sexuality Research Group at the University of Surrey, is a past Chair of the University LGBTQI Equality Group, and is currently the Programme Director for the forthcoming interdisciplinary MSc course in Sex, Gender and Sexuality studies.
 She is also a Co-I on the FUTURESEX initiative which aims to bridge academic, activist and community groups.
 She completed her PhD titled: 'A history of the Rorschach ink blot test: An interdisciplinary queer feminist approach to one bleeding test' at the University of Surrey, supervised by Prof Peter Hegarty.
 Prior to that I did a Masters at the University of Sussex in Applied and Social Psychology and a Bachelor of Science (Hons) in Psychology at the University of Surrey.

 My research is interdisciplinary and I work within and around Sociology, Psychology and History with particular interests in the histories of social sciences with queer feminist approaches.
 Trained as a social psychologist, I adopt a particular critical, perspective in analysis of objects of psychological and sociological interest.
 I am engaged with questions surrounding the influences and loops on and from the social sciences, as well as those surrounding 'truth' within the philosophy of science.
 Generally speaking, I have research interests in sexuality, gender, LGBT studies and queer history and adopt quantitative, qualitative and historical methods.
 I am involved in the University of Surrey's Sex, Gender and Sexuality (SGS) Research Group.

-Introduction to Research Methods; Psychology of Criminal Behaviour; Gender; and Dimensions of Social Change.
+Current Sociology: Topics and Issues; Psychology of Criminal Behaviour; De/Constructing Gender; and Dimensions of Social Change.